n3oxmind/gns3theme/README.md

 $ ./gns3theme.sh --scheme tomorrow
 ```
 ![n30x-light](https://user-images.githubusercontent.com/10103340/44069475-d54f28be-9f33-11e8-8a0e-f1fc3bf889c1.png)

+### Change colorshceme manually
+custom colorscheme file is stored in `~/.config/gns3theme/custom.css`.
+You can change any color manually and see the changes by selecting any of `Preferences->General->Interface Style->{CustomDark, CustomLight}`.

 ### Install Other themes
 **Note**: You can add your own schemes to `colorschemes` file, just follow the given format inside the file.